wp-plugins/2046s-widget-loops/readme.txt

 == Upgrade Notice ==

-= 0.14 If you have any probems, just resave widgets.
+= 0.13 If you have any probems, just resave widgets.
+Note the recent widget is replaced by the Final loop widget.
-= 0.13 No problems so far.

 == Screenshots ==
 1. Post & Page widget